Rewarded ads

 public void onAdFailedToShowFullScreenContent(AdError adError) {

-// Called when ad fails to show.
+// Called when fullscreen content failed to show.

-Log.e(TAG, "Ad failed to show fullscreen content.");
+Log.d(TAG, "Ad failed to show.");

 rewardedAd = null;